foreclosedgaybar/foreclosedgaybar.github.io/README.md

 🌈 a link to my WIP [ABOUT ME PAGE](https://github.com/foreclosedgaybar/foreclosedgaybar.github.io/blob/aa9988fcc11d1cc68c57f490387d5b4045916577/AboutMe)

-Info: 'foreclosedgaybar' has been my online handle for years and I'm just keeping it for now...
+Info: 'foreclosedgaybar' has been my online handle for years and I'm just keeping it for now... / My values in making include: exploring queer ontologies online and their IRL affects in visual culture.

 --------
 --------

 For Class:
-- "I am coming from a studio arts/new media background so my language/vernacular/understanding of formal digital humanities might not port directly at first-but all my labor is, to be understanding, definitely within a digital humanities feild: just being engaged in a different field."
+- "I am coming from a studio arts/new media background so my language/vernacular/understanding of formal digital humanities might not port directly at first - - - but all my labor is, to my understanding, definitely within any digital humanities field: just being engaged in a different syntax."

 About Me:
 - "Tannon Reckling is a transdisciplinary queer organizer, writer, teacher, and curator.
 Reckling is an incoming graduate